LIT-Protocol/pkp-walletconnect/GUIDE.md

 This guide touches upon integrating Lit and WalletConnect SDKs.
 In a full-fledged web app, you'll need to keep track of the user's PKPs, existing WalletConnect connectors, and pending and completed WalletConnect requests.
 You'll also need to handle user interactions, such as approving or rejecting a call request from a dApp.

-This repo uses React Context and `useReducer` hook to manage state as seen here [here](https://github.com/LIT-Protocol/pkp-walletconnect/blob/main/context/AppContext.js).
+This repo uses React Context and `useReducer` hook to manage state as seen [here](https://github.com/LIT-Protocol/pkp-walletconnect/blob/main/context/AppContext.js).
 Rainbow Wallet also provides a [good example](https://github.com/rainbow-me/rainbow/blob/develop/src/redux/walletconnect.ts) of state management using Redux.

 </br>